MicrosoftDocs/learn/learn-pr/student-evangelism/web-development-101-functions/includes/5-exercise-create-function.md

     > [!NOTE]
     > You may notice the `TODO` comments inside the script tag.
 Those are markers for where you will add code in both this exercise and an upcoming one.

-1. Below the line inside *index.html* which reads `//TODO: Add hello code`, add the following code to create a function which takes one parameter called `name`, and returns a string saying 'Hello' to the person:
+1. Below the line inside *index.html, which reads `//TODO: Add hello code`, add the following code to create a function, which takes one parameter called `name`, and returns a string saying 'Hello' to the person:

     ```javascript
     // TODO: Add hello code